Who were Arthur L. and Cordelia R. Sprunger?

 Who may apply?

-Any full time sophomore or junior declared art major in good academic standing with the college who will be either a junior or senior the following fall term.
+Any sophomore or junior declared art or graphic design major in good academic standing with the college who will be either a junior or senior the following fall term.
 A student may receive this scholarship for a maximum of two years but must go through a renewal application process for the second year.

 How much is it?